 In November 2013, under the supervision of volunteers from the NW Mycological Society the gardeners underwent a mushroom inoculation project in the orchard.
 More than a hundred people stopped by to inoculate old logs with mushroom spawn—Shiitake and Pearl Oyster.
 The project involved drilling holes in the logs, plugging them with spawn, waxing over the holes and waiting until spring for the mushrooms to emerge.

 In 2011 and 2012, orchard volunteers hosted autumn apple bobbing and cider pressing events, using an old-fashioned cider press partially owned by the orchard community.
 For these first two annual events, they recruited neighbors and friends to bring apples to press until the trees at Freeway Estates are old enough to produce their own fruits.

-2014 will be a pivotal year for the orchard as volunteers start implementing the comprehensive plan adopted in 2013.
-Initial work will focus on three main areas:
+Volunteers have started implementing the comprehensive plan adopted in 2013.
+Initial work is focusing on three main areas:

 - Maintaining existing plantings and creating walkways and pollinator pathways.

 - Investigating irrigation water options, including laying pipe for irrigation and planning future possibilities for rainwater catchment.

 - Hosting community events to bring the neighborhood together; a pruning class, a Seattle Night Out gathering, and the Annual Fall Cider Fest.

 To find out more about this work and how you can help in the ongoing creation of this pocket orchard, check out the Freeway Estates Community Orchard blog.